mvolkmann/blog/src/swift/ARKit.md

 - Long press it in the left nav.
 - Tap "Delete".

+### Occlusion

+To cause shapes to occlude real-world objects when viewing them, tap the "..." button in the upper-left and toggle "Real-World Occlusion" to be on.

 ### Accessing Project File

 To add a Reality Composer project that created on a iPad